The purpose of peer review

 - Major Revisions

 What's the difference between "minor" and "major" revisions?

 This varies from journal to journal.
 However, minor revisions may more often require the author to make relatively small adjustments to the paper, the type of which that would not take too much more time.
-These may be to bring the paper more in line with author guidelines with a slightly reduced word count, formatting changes or the labelling of tables or figures; further evidence of an understanding of the extant research literature; or to elaborate a little more on the research findings.
+These may be to bring the paper more in line with author guidelines with a slightly reduced word count, formatting changes, or labeling tables or figures; further evidence of an understanding of the extant research literature; or elaborate a little more on the research findings.

 Content & Technical issues

-Any questions relating to the content of the paper or any other issues should be addressed to the journal Editor or editorial office.
+Any questions relating to the paper's content or any other issues should be addressed to the journal Editor or editorial office.